devaultcrypto/devault/doc/abc_update_logs.md

-     fix undefined behaviour in seeder (select() aliasing) Update the github issue template to include disclosure policy remove NULLDUMMY
-     refactor: Add and use HaveTxsDownloaded() where appropriate Added autopatch script for patching and rebasing phabricator diffs Make TxIndex::FindTx use BlockHash
+     fix undefined behaviour in seeder (select() aliasing) Update the github issue template to include disclosure policy remove NULLDUMMY xx   refactor: Add and use HaveTxsDownloaded() where appropriate Added autopatch script for patching and rebasing phabricator diffs xx   Make TxIndex::FindTx use BlockHash
      Update GetTransaction's parameters
-     Update mempool and compact block logic to use TxHash xx   tx pool: Use class methods to hide raw map iterator impl details xx   Update mempool's mapDelta to use TxId xx   Update mempool's mapTx to index from TxId.
+xx   Update mempool and compact block logic to use TxHash xx   tx pool: Use class methods to hide raw map iterator impl details xx   Update mempool's mapDelta to use TxId xx   Update mempool's mapTx to index from TxId.